Licensing explosives in ports

 • unloading explosives from a vessel

-when this occurs on any part of the coast or in the tidal waters of Great Britain or within the territorial waters adjacent to Great Britain.
+This applies when it occurs on any part of the coast or in the tidal waters of Great Britain or within the territorial waters adjacent to Great Britain.

 The licence provides a means to specify any conditions or restrictions that need to apply to a particular harbour area, including limits on the type and quantities of explosive handled and where in the harbour area such handling activities may take place.

-There are exceptions to the licensing requirements which either to explosives which do not present a significant risk, or because the conditions under which they are handled do not warrant a licence.
+There are exceptions to the licensing requirements, either to explosives which do not present a significant risk, or because the conditions under which they are handled do not warrant a licence.

 Ports licence applications